samarth-kashyap/tifr-phd-thesis/README.md

 This is based on the LaTeX "book" class.
 The document format used here are in accordance to the specifications mentioned on the website of Subject Board of Physics, TIFR and formats presented on Datanet2.0.
 The main file that is compiled is `thesis.tex`.
+**NOTE**: `\lipsum` is used to put in placeholder text.
+Please delete the lines to remove the placeholder text.

 ## Directory structure